sushyamal1998/bangalore-house-price-prediction-machine-learning/README.md

 - Fill the missing values of each column
 - As location has 1294 unique categorical values. so we reduce the size of this value as when we apply **one_hot_encoding** to transform categorical to numerical then so manny unnecessary columns are created
 - Create new features price_sqrt, it helps to remove outlier
+- **Outlier Detection:**
+       - In the "bhk" column there are minimum 1 bhk and maximun 43 bhk present. so first we calculate "total_sqrt"/ "bhk" and filter those value who are greater than 300
+       - The difference between min and max value in "price_sqrt" column is very large. so we apply z-score to remove outlier

 ---
 ## Features used